-The decreases in the half-year mainly refer to the termination of the rental contract for the building in Ronco Scrivia, following the acquisition of the company Pier S.r.l., owner of the building, into Racing Force S.p.A.
+The increases in the year include the rights of use relating to the lease contract for the new Mooresville store for Euro 179 thousand, the lease agreement for the office in Belgium for Euro 65 thousand, in addition to long-term car rentals for Euro 69 thousand.
+The decreases in the year mainly refer to the termination of the rental contract for the building in Ronco Scrivia, following the acquisition of the company Pier S.r.l., owner of the building, into Racing Force S.p.A.